Font hinting: Guidelines

-The Manual suggests that, for screen viewing, fonts should be readable at 9 points per em at 72 Pixel per inch.
+The reference manual suggests that, for screen viewing, fonts should be readable at 9 pixels per em at 72 pixels per inch.
 Particular attention should be paid to the cap height, x-height, and baseline, so that the font retains its normal character while not producing exaggerated effects at small sizes.

+High-DPI displays

+With the advent of high-DPI displays (generally considered to be displays with more than 300 pixels per inch), font hinting has become less relevant, as aliasing effects become un-noticeable to the human eye.
+As a result Apple's Quartz text renderer, which is targeted for Apple's Retina displays, now ignores font hint information completely.